<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">https://www.fitbook-magazine.com/?p=3379</guid>

 <description><![CDATA[<p>When it comes to endurance training, running, cycling, and rowing are three of the most popular and effective sports.
-They not only promote the cardiovascular system but also enhance muscle strength and coordination.
-Despite this, each sport has its own advantages and differences, making them more suitable for specific fitness goals.</p><p>The post <a href="https://www.fitbook-magazine.com/fitness/rowing-cycling-running-which-is-better-for-muscles-and-calorie-burn">Rowing, Cycling, Running–Which Is Better for Muscles and Calorie Burn?</a> appeared first on <a href="https://www.fitbook-magazine.com">FITBOOK</a>.</p>]]>
+They not only promote cardiovascular health but also enhance muscle strength and coordination.
+Despite this, each sport has its own advantages and differences, making them more suitable for specific fitness goals.</p><p>The post <a href="https://www.fitbook-magazine.com/fitness/rowing-cycling-or-running-which-builds-more-muscle-and-burns-more-calories">Rowing, Cycling or Running–Which Builds More Muscle and Burns More Calories?</a> appeared first on <a href="https://www.fitbook-magazine.com">FITBOOK</a>.</p>]]>

 </description>